srdtrk/cw-ica-controller/README.md

 ### Channel Closing and Reopening

+#### Channel Closing

+An ICA channel can be closed due to a timed out packet if the channel is ordered.
+Otherwise, the channel can be closed by the user by submitting a `ExecuteMsg::CloseChannel` message.

+#### Channel Reopening

-If the ICA channel is closed, for example, due to a timed out packet.
-(This is because the semantics of ordered channels in IBC requires that any timeout will cause the channel to be closed.)
-The contract is then able to create a new channel with the same interchain account address, and continue to use the same interchain account.
+If the ICA channel is closed, the contract is then able to create a new channel with the same interchain account address, and continue to use the same interchain account.
 To do this, you submit a `ExecuteMsg::CreateChannel`.
-This can also be seen in the end to end tests.
+Note that the `channel_open_init_options` can be changed when creating a new channel.
+This is useful if the user wants to change the ordering of the channel.

 ## Demo